cattermelon1234/PennLabsBackendChallenge/README.md

 8. Install flask_caching using `pip install flask_caching`

 ### Run Instructions
 run `poetry run python bootstrap.py` to populate the database.
-You should only need to do this once. run `source flask/bin/activate` to enter the flask virtual environment. run `flask run` to run app.py and start the live server!
+You should only need to do this once. <br>
+run `source flask/bin/activate` to enter the flask virtual environment. <br>
+run `flask run` to run app.py and start the live server! <br>

 ## Design Documentation